 Public relations RFP templates

-When you put together an RFP for a public relations firm, you’re likely to be looking for a long-term partner that can help lift your business to a new level of awareness among your client base.
-A good public relations RFP template ensures PR firms are aware of your company’s history and any current situation that needs to be handled, as well as your organization’s target audience.
+When you put together an RFP for a public relations firm, you’re likely looking for a long-term partner that can help lift your business to a new level of awareness among consumers.
+A good public relations RFP template ensures PR firms are aware of your company’s history, target audience, and any current situation that needs their attention. .

-By using a public relations RFP template, you can communicate why you need a PR firm and what particular communications or growth challenges your organization is facing at the moment.
+By using a public relations RFP template, you can communicate why what particular communications or growth challenges your organization is facing at the moment.
 You can spell out:

 - Specific PR objectives